Java interview questions.

 How would you pass a java integer by reference to another function

-Passing by reference is impossible in JAVA but Java support the object reference so.
+Passing by reference is impossible in JAVA but Java support the object

 Object is the only way to pass the integer by refrence.